MMP for co-rank one foliations on threefolds: Introduction

 \subsection{Application to foliation abundance}

-In \cite{LPT11} it was proven that if $X$ is a projective manifold with $\cal F$ a co-rank 1 foliation with canonical singularities and $c_1(K_{\cal F}) =0$ then $K_{\cal F}$ is torsion.
+It is a direct consequence of \cite[Theorem 2]{LPT11} that if $X$ is a projective manifold with $\cal F$ a co-rank one foliation with canonical singularities and $c_1(K_{\cal F}) =0$ then $K_{\cal F}$ is torsion.
 When $X$ is a threefold we extend this result to the log situation where we consider $\cal F$ together with a boundary $\Delta$, as well as weakening the hypotheses on the singularities.

-\begin{theorem}[=Theorem \ref{threefoldlogabundancezero}] Let $\cal F$ be a co-rank 1 foliation on a $\bb Q$-factorial threefold $X$.
+\begin{theorem}[=Theorem \ref{threefoldlogabundancezero}] Let $\cal F$ be a co-rank one foliation on a projective threefold $X$.
 Let $(\cal F, \Delta)$ be a foliated pair with log canonical foliation singularities.
 Suppose that $c_1(K_{\cal F}+\Delta) = 0$.

 Then $\kappa(K_{\cal F}+\Delta) = 0$. \end{theorem}